BitFunnel/NativeJIT/Examples/Functional/README.md

 After running the tests, it falls into a Read-Eval-Print loop which prints out a >> prompt and then waits for input.
 At this point you can type an expression and hit enter to evaluate it.
+You can enter a multi-line expression by ending each line with '\'.

 Entering a blank line will exit the program.
 Here's a sample run: